About

 Exploring and sharing how to make dyes, inks, and paints out of plants for drawing, painting, printing, and dyeing textiles and paper.
 Working with wild and cultivated plants to produce a variety of vibrant colours.
 Observing and learning from the plants that grow around us.

-I work with artists and crafts people around the world who wish to transition their practice to working with locally available plants.
+She works with artists and crafts people around the world who wish to transition their practice to working with locally available plants.
 Sharing recipes, and processes for exploring the possibilities of the plants that are accessible to grow or forage where you live.
 Making an online global community of botanical ink and paint makers, dyers, and printmakers, sharing stories of plant connection, colour explorations, and beautiful artwork created from handmade paints and inks.
 Creating learning communities is a very important part of my work, for sharing stories of our experiences with plants, bringing plant wisdom back into common knowledge again.

-I came to this work after leaving the design industry through a desire to connect with the land through practical craft and growing.
+She came to this work after leaving the design industry through a desire to connect with the land through practical craft and growing.
 Working with plants such as camellia and buddleia flowers, oak galls, and dock roots, or growing dye plants in her garden such as madder, woad, and coreopsis.
 Creating drawings, paintings, and prints as one-off explorations of plant-based surface application bringing together natural dyeing, ink and paint making, and printmaking.

 To be wild is to know how to look after ourselves.
 To be in relationship with the plants growing around us intimately.
 There are no weeds, only medicines, foods, dye plants, and craft materials.

-About My Online Courses
+About Her Online Courses

 The 2024 group will be the fourth cohort of year course students.